 The bottom line is this:

 Every case is different.
 You know your child.
-So it’s essential to try to best understand your child’s strengths and weaknesses when it comes to schoolwork to determine which strategies are appropriate, and which don’t seem relevant.
+So it’s essential to try to best understand your child’s strengths and weaknesses when it comes to schoolwork to determine which strategies are appropriate and which don’t seem relevant.

 2. Be the “Charismatic Adult”

-Studies show the number one differentiator between students with behavioral, attention, or learning disorders who succeed and those who do not is the presence of a “charismatic adult’ in their life.
+Studies show the number one differentiator between students with behavioral, attention, or learning disorders who succeed and those who do not is the presence of a “charismatic adult’ in their lives.
 As psychologist and researcher Julius Segal notes:

 “From studies conducted around the world, researchers have distilled a number of factors that enable such children of misfortune to beat the heavy odds against them.
 One factor turns out to be the presence in their lives of a charismatic adult– a person with whom they identify and from whom they gather strength.”